DeFiCh/defichain.com/content/white-paper.en.md

 - Guarantee: 0.1 DBTC
 - Expiry: December 31, 2019 – approx. 1 month.
 - Address: Alice lists her BTC deposit address
-2. Bob accepts the offer by sending a transaction on the DeFi Blockchain.
+2. Bob accepts the offer by sending a transaction on DeFiChain.
-3. Bob receives a confirmation on the DeFi Blockchain that his order is accepted.
+3. Bob receives a confirmation on DeFiChain that his order is accepted.
 In case there are multiple order acceptance transactions.
-4. Bob sends 1 BTC to Alice’s BTC deposit address as listed in the XCX order and sends a transaction on the DeFi Blockchain with the BTC txid as receipt.
+4. Bob sends 1 BTC to Alice’s BTC deposit address as listed in the XCX order and sends a transaction on DeFiChain with the BTC txid as receipt.
 Bob also specifies a receiving BTC address on the same transaction for Alice to repay the 1 BTC later on.
-5. Multiple DeFi Blockchain stakers with BTC bridges confirm that Bob has indeed sent the amount as agreed and the that the txid is valid.
+5. Multiple DeFiChain stakers with BTC bridges confirm that Bob has indeed sent the amount as agreed and the that the txid is valid.
 6. XCX’s premium of 8000 DFI is instantly released to Bob.
 Bob can do what he wants with the DFI straight away with no strings attached.
 It is Bob’s to keep for this trade.

 Now, Alice has 1 BTC and Bob has 8000 DFI.
 Alice also has 1 DBTC locked up on XCX order and Bob is the beneficiary of that BTC.
 Note that the beneficiary of an XCX is transferable, i.e. Bob is able to sell the XCX with Alice to a third party (this allows for decentralized debt selling and tokenization of receivables).

-Should Alice wish to redeem her 1 DBTC from the XCX before the time is up, Alice will send Bob the 1 BTC she borrowed earlier to Bob’s address specified in the XCX and send the acknowledgment on the DeFi Blockchain.
+Should Alice wish to redeem her 1 DBTC from the XCX before the time is up, Alice will send Bob the 1 BTC she borrowed earlier to Bob’s address specified in the XCX and send the acknowledgment on DeFiChain.
 Upon confirmation by stakers with a BTC bridge, the XCX contract now closes and Alice gets her 1 DBTC back, having paid 8,000 DFIs as interest.

 Bob gets his 1 BTC back (keeping his 8000 DFI as lending interest).